FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: The Proposed Framework

 The main role of TCSC is to collect QoS attributes information provided by CSP and CSC (i.e., SLO and AMV) and to assess cloud services.
 According to the assessment request of PCC and the collected QoS attributes information, TCSC utilizes the trust assessment model (will be detailed later) to assess the trust level of cloud services.
 Then, TCSC offers the trust assessment results to PCC so that it can select a trustworthy cloud service.
 The functions and activities of TCSC will be described as follows.

 \begin{enumerate} \item CSPs submit SLOs of QoS attributes to TCSC.
-According to the CSLA signed with different CSCs, a CSP provides TCSC with SLO of QoS attributes of the cloud service in the form of a uniform specification (e.g., a standard template defined by TCSC).
-The time with which the CSP provides SLOs of QoS attributes is determined by the frequency of changes in the content of the CSLA.
-For instance, each time a CSP signs a CSLA with a new CSC or makes a change (e.g., addition, deletion, or modification) to an existing CSLA, it shall provide TCSC with the latest SLOs of QoS attributes of the cloud service.
+According to the SLA signed with different CSCs, a CSP provides TCSC with SLO of QoS attributes of the cloud service in the form of a uniform specification (e.g., a standard template defined by TCSC).
+The time with which the CSP provides SLOs of QoS attributes is determined by the frequency of changes in the content of the SLA.
+For instance, each time a CSP signs a SLA with a new CSC or makes a change (e.g., addition, deletion, or modification) to an existing SLA, it shall provide TCSC with the latest SLOs of QoS attributes of the cloud service.

 \item CSCs submit AMVs of QoS attributes to TCSC.
-In accordance with the CSLA signed with a CSP, a CSC continuously monitors the QoS attributes.
+In accordance with the SLA signed with a CSP, a CSC continuously monitors the QoS attributes.
 CSC then provides TCSC with AMV of QoS attributes of the cloud service in the form of a uniform specification (e.g., a standard template defined by TCSC).
 Since the monitoring tools or services used by different CSCs are various, the time with which the CSC provides AMVs of QoS attributes is determined by itself.
 In order to improve the feasibility of AMVs collection, the CSC shall satisfy the principle of minimum submission frequency stipulated by TCSC (e.g., at least once a day).

 \item PCCs initiate a trust assessment request to TCSC for a trustworthy cloud service.
 When a PCC initiates a trust assessment request along with QoS requirements to TCSC, then TCSC would match the QoS requirements of PCC with the QoS attributes information provided by CSPs and find a list of candidate cloud services which satisfy the QoS requirements of PCC.
 The TCSC uses the trust assessment model to assess the trust level of the candidate cloud services, and offers a ranked list of trustworthy CSPs to the PCC. \end{enumerate}